ChrisMcGowanAu/PyTkQuickGui/README.md

 PyTkQuickGui lets you lay out tkinter widgets by dragging, resizing, and editing them on a live canvas, then generates a complete, ready-to-run Python file with all the boilerplate already written.
 You fill in the business logic; PyTkQuickGui handles the widget creation and placement code.

 > **Status:** Alpha – functional and actively used, but still growing.
+Some widget types have not been fully integrated.
 Feedback and contributions are very welcome.

 ---